Ar108-bot/R-STUDIO-SELFHELP-DASHBOARD-FOR-NON-CODERS/README.md

 The repo maintainer (or someone from the community) will reply on the GitHub Issue page.

 You can log back into GitHub anytime to check for responses.

+“This is a self-help project.
+Issues may be answered by the community.
+Replies are not guaranteed.”